2006-2012 Toyota RAV4: engine, problems, fuel economy, pros and cons, photos

 With mostly highway driving, the 2009 AWD 4-cylinder RAV4 can go for up to 413 miles (665 km) on a 15.9-gallon (60 L) tank.

-Mechanical: The RAV4 has four-wheel independent suspension with MacPherson struts in the front and trailing double wishbone in the rear.
+Mechanical: The RAV4 has MacPherson struts in the front and a double wishbone layout in the rear.
 The power steering is electrically assisted.
 Four-wheel-disc brakes are standard.
 FWD models come with a standard limited slip differential.

-Interior: Inside, the RAV4 is comfortable with more rear seat space than in some larger SUVs.
+Interior: The interior is comfortable with more rear seat space than in some larger SUVs.
 Controls and gauges are simple and user-friendly.
 The steering tilts and telescopes.
 Front cup holders are illuminated.
 The 60/40 split second-row seat reclines, slides forward or backward or folds down for extra cargo space (73 cu. ft. with seats folded).
 There is a large storage under the trunk cover.
 A roof rack is optional.

 Pros: Fuel economy (4-cylinder model), reliability, comfortable ride and car-like handling, decent cargo space, plenty of storage areas, small turning radius.